Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 He’d managed that a *lot* better than every other day, though he did seem grateful to pour himself onto his Extra Sturdy Stool.

-*"Mmmf*...you’re an evil man, Daar."
+"*Mmmf*...you’re an evil man, Daar."

 The Great Father didn’t reply, but *did* flick his ears in an unmistakably dominant gesture, and set to griddling up more bacon.

 "How’re you feeling this morning?"
 Marty asked.

-"Not been this beat up in a while...but...also easier?
+"Not been this beat up in a while... but... also easier?
 S’like, my body’s happy to be hurtin’ if that makes any kind of sense.
 Moving seems easier."

 "Good!
 But I gotta warn ‘ya," Daar grumbled, as he spatulated the bacon, "I’m pretty sure this is only gon’ be a sometimes thing, if that.
 ‘Yer recovery comes *first."*